-Command Objective This command can be executed successfully, only if the spanning tree functionality is started and enabled in the switch.
+Command Objective This command enters into MSTP configuration Mode, where instance specific and MST region configuration can be done. (-) This command can be executed successfully, only if the spanning tree functionality is started and enabled in the switch.
 The type of spanning tree Mode should be set as mst.

-Syntax spanning-tree mst configuration

-Mode Global Configuration Mode
+Syntax spanning-tree mst configuration Mada Clabel Configuration Made Mode Global Configuration Mode